3270 Extended Data Stream

 switches back.
 If the Read Buffer is sent in a Read Partition

-structured field (as Reads can be for PID 0, and must be for any other
+structured field (as Reads can be for PID 0, and must be for any

 PID) the response will be sent in an inbound 3270DS structured field